cloudflare/cloudflare-docs/content/ruleset-engine/rules-language/actions.md

 * The request is blocked if the visitor fails the challenge
 * The request is allowed if the visitor passes the challenge

-Once the visitor solves the challenge, Cloudflare will not execute any other rules in the same [ruleset](/ruleset-engine/about/rulesets/), since challenge actions are terminating actions which stop rule evaluation.
+Once the visitor solves the challenge, Cloudflare will not execute any remaining rules in the same [ruleset](/ruleset-engine/about/rulesets/), since challenge actions are terminating actions which stop rule evaluation.
 However, rules in other rulesets will remain unaffected.